NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ## Video: Record vaccinations

-This short video shows the new way to record a vaccination
+This short video shows the new way to record a vaccination.

 INSERT VIDEO OR LINK TO VIDEO HERE